mpg/p256-m/README.md

 The crucial function here is scalar multiplication.
-It uses a signed binary ladder, which is a variant of the good old double-and-add algorithm where an addition is performed at each step.
+It uses a signed binary ladder, which is a variant of the good old double-and-add algorithm where an addition/subtraction is performed at each step.
 Again, care is taken to make sure the pre-conditions for the addition formulas are always satisfied.
 The signed binary ladder only works if the scalar is odd; this is ensured by negating both the scalar (mod n) and the input point if necessary.

 This layer's API consists of: